peteroupc/MailLib/docs/PeterO.Mail.Message.md

         string name,
         string value);

-Adds a header field to the end of the message's header.
+Adds a header field to the end of the message's header.Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.

 <b>Parameters:</b>